 Thus, it is well known that irradiation techniques could determine the safety of the treatment, especially in a postoperative setting, as demonstrated by many recent phase I-II studies.
 Zhai et al[42] treated 30 patients with 2 cycles of adjuvant FOLFOX6 before or after a fluoropyrimidine-based CRT following D2-lymphadenectomy.
 Acute severe toxicity was characterized generally by neutropenia (40%) and nausea/vomiting (33%).
 Another study by Wang et al[43] administered an intensified post-CT-CRT-CT regimen consisting of 1 cycle of FOLFOX, followed by 2 cycles of FOLFOX on days 1 and 22 of RT and 5 additional cycles of FOLFOX after RT in 110 patients with R0 gastrectomy and D2-lymphadenectomy.
 The most experienced severe toxicities were nausea/vomiting (14.5%) and leukopenia (9.1%).
 Nevertheless, 3-year OS and recurrence-free survival (RFS) were 77.6% and 67.8%, respectively, and were not superior to those of other trials.

 Recently, Liu et al[44] evaluated the effect of an intensified post-CT with docetaxel, cisplatin, and 5-fluorouracil (DCF) plus CRT, with docetaxel as a radiosensitizer, in a population of 55 resected GC patients.
 The outcome of this phase II study was promising, showing 3- and 5-year OS of 72% and 61%, respectively.
 The use of the dose-attenuated DCF regimen employed by Liu et al[45], which is less aggressive than standard DCF and other CT regimens, and the use of a single agent, docetaxel, as radiosensitizer combined to IMRT could explain the relatively low rate of severe toxicity, when compared to the traditional results of old randomized data.
 The same authors reported a comparable toxicity when the same treatment schedule was administered in a population of 36 medically inoperable GC patients where, as expected, survival was lower.
-The main phase I-II studies evaluating pstoperative therapy are summarized in Table 4.
+The main phase I-II studies evaluating postoperative therapies are summarized in Table 4.

 Despite lower toxicity, good outcomes could also be observed in patients with advanced GC treated with post-CRT and modern radiation techniques, even after D2-lymphadenectomy.
 Randomized data are needed to support these hypotheses.